EdgardoTC/BRAINIAC_Project/README.md

 ## BRAINIAC_Project
-**Brain Imaging Automatic Classifier (BRAINIAC) Project** A fully automated deep learning pipeline for classifying structural MRI scans using 3D convolutional neural networks.
+**Brain Imaging Automatic Classifier (BRAINIAC) Project** BRAINIAC is an open-source automated deep learning pipeline for classifying structural MRI scans using 3D convolutional neural networks.
 No manual preprocessing required — just plug in your NIfTI files.
+While direct use may be limited to those with similar research aims, it provides a transparent template for neuroimaging classification workflows, and a starting point for others to adapt to their own problems.
+Even if others need to modify the pipeline, it accelerates development, supports reproducibility, and fosters open scientific exchange.

 ## Features
 - End-to-end automation from raw NIfTI input to classification